The Man

 [Verse 1]

-I would be complex, I would be cool
+I would be cool

 They’d say I played the field before I found someone to commit to

-And that would be okay for me to do
+And that would be ok

 Every conquest I had made would make me more of a boss to you